raimo-al/LongTermStorageaDNA-Scripts/README.md

 ```bash
 wget -O aDNAPrePro-Installation.sh https://raw.githubusercontent.com/raimo-al/LongTermStorageaDNA/main/modules/aDNAPrePro_preprocessing/aDNAPrePro-Installation.sh && bash aDNAPrePro-Installation.sh
 ```

+## `aDNAPrePro-Installation.sh`:

+This is the installation script and is executed automatically by the `wget` command above.
+If you use this command, all shell scripts will automatically receive the correct permissions and be made executable.

 ## Requirements :
 Before running the pipeline, please download your preferred **reference genome** into your scratch directory: